DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Related Work

-p As an extended method of Matrix Factorization (MF), Factorization Machine (FM) \cite{rendle2010factorization,rendle2012factorization} has been a successful way to capture second-order feature interactions.
+As an extended method of Matrix Factorization (MF), Factorization Machine (FM) \cite{rendle2010factorization,rendle2012factorization} has been a successful way to capture second-order feature interactions.
 Field-aware FM (FFM) \cite{juan2016field} incorporates field-aware interactions between different feature fields.
 To overcome the problem that conventional FM can only model second-order feature interactions, Higher-Order FM (HOFM) \cite{blondel2016higher} proposes to model higher-order feature interactions in the FM architecture, and a linear-time algorithm is presented.
-Besides, FM has recently been extended via combining with DNN architectures, e.g., Neural Factorization Machines (NFM) \cite{he2017neural} and DeepFM \cite{guo2017deepfm}.
+Meanwhile, Interaction Machine (IM) \cite{yu2020deep} proposes to capture higher-order FM based on Newton's identities.
+Besides, FM has recently been extended via combining with DNN architectures, e.g., Neural Factorization Machines (NFM) \cite{he2017neural}, DeepFM \cite{guo2017deepfm} and DeepIM \cite{yu2020deep}.
 The calculation of feature interactions in FM is somehow product-based similarity.
 This may be suitable for some kinds of feature interactions, e.g., the matching and correlating in the scenario of recommendation \cite{rendle2011fast}.
 However, it is hard for these factorization-based methods to capture all kinds of feature interactions in various real-world application scenarios.
 Another drawback of FM is that, it models all feature interactions of specific-order, most of which are not useful for making predictions.
-To deal with this problem, AutoFM \cite{liu2020autofis} directly learns the weight for each cross feature field, for both second-order and higher-order.
+To deal with this problem, Automatic Feature Interaction Selection (AutoFIS) \cite{liu2020autofis} directly learns the weight for each cross feature field, for both second-order and higher-order, and thus an AutoFM model is obtained.
 It promotes the performances of FM, but faces the problem of high computational cost, especially when the dataset is wide and the desired interaction order is high.